bg7/bg7.github.com/source/docs/how-to-use-it/index.markdown

 ####How to use bg7 in other servers####

 Sure you can also run bg7 in other servers.
-Here you can take a look at the [requirements] (http://bg7.ohnosequences.com/faq/#software-reqs)
+Here you can take a look at the [requirements](http://bg7.ohnosequences.com/faq/#software-reqs)

 #####Installing bg7#####

 The instalation is indeed pretty straightforward.
-Just use our installers for [java] (http://resources.ohnosequences.com/ec2/installers/java-latest), [blast] (http://resources.ohnosequences.com/ec2/installers/blast-latest) and [bg7] (http://resources.ohnosequences.com/ec2/installers/bg7-0.9)
+Just use our installers for [java](http://resources.ohnosequences.com/ec2/installers/java-latest), [blast](http://resources.ohnosequences.com/ec2/installers/blast-latest) and [bg7](http://resources.ohnosequences.com/ec2/installers/bg7-0.9)

 The following commands will address the instalation